-We will form a supervising committee with patient representatives from local low back pain organizations and a few key opinion leaders.
+A supervising committee with patient representatives from local low back pain organizations and a few key opinion leaders will be formed.
 This committee has the goal to control the translational direction of the project from the very beginning and to help communicate the findings of the project.

-- S Dudli, University of Zurich, SWITZERLAND (lead) - Prof. Dr. O Distler, University of Zurich, SWITZERLAND
+- S Dudli, University of Zurich, SWITZERLAND (lead) - O Distler, University of Zurich, SWITZERLAND